 Advantages of a small family home

-In a small home, while we strive for everyone to have their own personal space, we are closer together and do end up spending more time in each other’s company.
-This can lead to frictions, but, inevitably, in the long run leads to better compromising and social skills for us all.
+In a small home, while we strive for everyone to have their own personal space, we are closer together, physically, and do end up spending more time in each other’s company.
+This can lead to frictions, but, inevitably, in the long run leads to better compromising and social skills for us all and allows us to grow closer as a family.

-Buying a small apartment is cheaper than the equivalent in the same area.
+Buying a small apartment is cheaper than renting in the same area.

 After the initial injection of funds into renovations and customising our space we are bound to be saving money living in a small space.
 There are two major factors contributing to this.
 Firstly, we are using less energy to heat and light our small flat.
 Secondly, we are forced to consume less, as we physically cannot fit it in our apartment.